 - Test setup is a one-time $500 for up to 10 numbers.

-- test calls to a (NAPA) North American Numbering Plan TN at .005/min with 6 second rounding.
+- Test calls are to a (NAPA) North American Numbering Plan TN = .0035 per minute for tier 1 rate center destinations.

 - Quantity: We can generate as many as 500 calls at the same time and for as many calls as desired without prior reservation.

 - Spacing: We can space calls from 10ms to 1 second apart and stay connected (ramp up)

 - Modulation: We can call in chunks of say 50 calls, then 50 more for 100 concurrent calls, then 50 more for 150 concurrent calls.

 - Ramp: You may want us to ramp 1 call per second while your team listens on separate calls.
 A failure in 90 seconds when be a failure at 90 simultaneous calls.

 - Hang-up: Upon connect, after a set time, after a tone detection.

 - Hammer Usage Costs: a test involving 10,000 calls would incur 10,000 calls * .0007/call = $7.00 in addition to the $500 test setup charge.